zachbrown12/ZAPPA_4156/README.md

 <li><h4>Static analysis</h4>
 We are using SonarCloud to check our code for bugs, vulnerabilities, security hotspots, and code smells.<br/> Additionally, we are using SonarLint to catch a limited subset of these issues instantly in VSCode.</li>
+SonarCloud does not generate a report document, but we have screen-captured a sample status report from sonarcloud.io for our main branch in the file SonarCloudReport.jpg.
 </ul>

 <h2>Available endpoints for the backend API service</h2>